Frequently Asked Questions

 The previous system for handling academic dishonesty cases was handled through department, college, and University Academic Practices Committees.
 The new process was established to alleviate extra committee work for faculty members, to provide a consistent process throughout the University, and to provide a university system for tracking students who repeatedly cheat, fabricate, and/or plagiarize assignments.

-Why do faculty members need to report cases to the Director of Student Conduct?
+Why do faculty members need to report cases to the Senior Director of Student Conduct?

 How will you know if students have heard about the policy?